adelaidehsu/path_model_evaluation/README.md

 bash batch_lp.sh
 ```
 ## Citation
-If you use any of the code in your work, please cite:
+If you use any of our code in your work, please cite:
 ```bash
 @inproceedings{
 hsu2024diagnosing,